Bass Strait Passenger Vehicle Equalisation Scheme

 On this page you will find information about the:

-The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996.
+The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996 by the Australian Government.

-The scheme is administered in accordance with Ministerial Directions approved on 1 September 2002, as amended by the delegate of the Departmental Secretary Dr Steven Kennedy PSM on 1 February 2019.
+The BSPVES is administered in accordance with Ministerial Directions approved by the responsible Minister on 1 September 2002, as amended from time to time.

-All claims for payment of the rebate under the scheme are assessed in accordance with the Ministerial Directions, and processed by the Department of Human Services' Hobart office on behalf of the Department.
+All claims for payment of the rebate under the scheme are assessed and paid by Services Australia on behalf of the Department of Infrastructure, Transport, Regional Development and Communications.

-The scheme is demand-driven and expenditure varies with economic conditions.
-In 2017 to 2018, the Australian Government spent approximately $49.7 million in assistance under the scheme.
+The BSPVES is demand-driven and expenditure varies with economic conditions.
+In 2019–2020 approximately $40.8 million was spent under the scheme.

 The following rebates are available from 1 July 2020: